ranasaurabh191/Predictive-Maintenance-PdM-Pipeline/README.md

 ## 🚀 Usage

-1.Generate and Process Data
+1. Generate and Process Data

 - Generate synthetic sensor data and process it for model training:
 - bashpython data_ingest/simulate_ingestion.py
 - jupyter notebook notebooks/EDA_and_baselines.ipynb
 - Run all cells in the notebook to create features.csv and sequences.npy.

-2.Train the Model
+2. Train the Model

 - Train the LSTM Autoencoder and set the anomaly threshold:
 - bashpython models/train.py
 - This generates lstm_ae_model.pth, threshold.txt, and model.onnx.

-3.Evaluate the Model
+3. Evaluate the Model

 - Assess the model’s performance on the test dataset:
 - bashpython evaluate_model.py